-"Stop Data" is the information gathered when police officers make discretionary stops.
+"Stop Data" is the information gathered when police officers make discretionary stops and stops resulting from a dispatched call for service.

 Observations on the Sharp Drop in Number of Stops Following the Introduction of Precision Policing in June 2017.
 Presented on Feb 2, 2018 to the OPD Command Staff and the Independent Monitoring Team by Professor Benoît Monin from the Stanford Technical Assistance Team.